 Technology is an escape – I can keep in touch with friends, without having to talk about what’s going on here.
 Normal life is an escape.

-HOME.
+Home.
 Most of his life was here in hospital.

 America, for treatment, anywhere for her.